tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-2.md

   ones, whereas the absolute error measures do not.
     * Taking the square root (root mean-squared error) just reduces the figure to have the same dimensionality as the quantity being predicted.
-* The relative error figures try to compensate for the basic predictability or unpredict- ability of the output
+* The relative error figures try to compensate for the basic predictability or unpredictability of the output
   variable: if it tends to lie fairly close to its average value, then you expect prediction to be good and the relative figure compensates for this.